lasoares/mobile-demos/iosOffline/conflict_handling.md

 		    }];
 		}

-3. In `QSTodoViewController.m`, add an implementation for the method `viewWillAppear`, that will call the update method if we are returning to the master view from the detail view:
+3. In `QSTodoViewController.m`, add the following implementation for the method `viewWillAppear`.
+This will call the update method if we are returning to the master view from the detail view:

 	    - (void)viewWillAppear:(BOOL)animated {
 	        if (self.editedItem && self.editedItemIndex >= 0) {